 Serial timescales are to be considered entirely separate from other BSC and BSCP obligations and these must still be adhered to.

-Data flows obtained using the underpin process must be counted as received and reported as normal (as if they were received through the prescribed Data Transfer Catalogue (DTC) flow).
+Data flows obtained using the underpin process must be counted as received and reported as normal (as if they were received through the prescribed Energy Market Data Specification (EMDS) flow).

 All Serial submissions must contain the Supplier ID.